-We are delighted to welcome you back to Ursuline High School after the summer break and hope that you are all well rested and ready for an exciting year ahead.
+We are delighted to welcome you to Ursuline High School and hope that your daughter has a very happy and fulfilling time at Ursuline High School.

-Welcome to the Year 9 Curriculum Guide in which you will find all the information you and your daughter needs to successfully navigate year 9.
+In this Year 7 Curriculum Guide you will find all the information you and your daughter need to successfully navigate year 7.

 It is our intention that this Guide should serve as a handy reference for parents who have queries about their daughter's learning.
-To this end, we have tried to include all the information you might want to know, dividing the Guide into three sections: General, Curriculum and Assessment.
+To this end, we have tried to include all the information you might want to know, dividing the Guide into three sections: General Information, Curriculum and Standards, Assessment, & Reporting.

 We have also suggested ways of supporting your daughter with her studies, as well as aiding you to keep abreast of her progress.
+Your daughter will be taught all the National Curriculum subjects, and, in addition, she will learn to develop essential qualities and skills through our Curriculum.